 In addition, Hulu works on Xbox 360 and Nintendo Switch.

 Bottom Line: In this category, there’s not a clear winner.
 The most popular streaming devices are compatible with both services.
 Sling TV covers a few more devices overall, but also leaves out a few that Hulu covers.

 Hulu Live TV vs Sling TV: Features

 What about unique features?
 How do these services stack up?

 If you want to record live TV to watch later, you’ll want a service that lets you record.
 Thankfully, both of these services offer DVR recording.
 Both also don’t require a physical device, as your recordings are stored digitally in the cloud.

 Hulu with Live TV includes a free DVR feature with 50 hours of storage allowed.
 You can upgrade to 200 hours of storage for an additional fee (currently $14.99/mo).

-Sling TV offers a DVR as an add-on feature, for $5/mo.
+Sling TV offers a DVR recording capacity up to 10 hours for free and an add-on feature, for $5/mo.
 It includes 50 hours of storage.

 Want to watch on more than one device at once?
 If you have a large family, or a household with roommates, this is essential.